ziudeso/naba-comfyui-nvidia-docker/README.md

 python3 ./main.py --listen 0.0.0.0 --disable-auto-launch --fast

-echo "== To prevent the regular Comfy command from starting, we 'exit 1'" echo "   If we had not overrode it, we could simply end with an ok exit: 'exit 0'" exit 1
+echo "== To prevent the regular Comfy command from starting, we 'exit 1'" echo "   If we had not overridden it, we could simply end with an ok exit: 'exit 0'" exit 1
 ```

-The script will be placed in the `run` directory, and must be named `user_script.bash` to be found.
+The script will be placed in the `run` directory and must be named `user_script.bash` to be found.

 If you encounter an error, it is recommended to check the container logs; this script must be executable and readable by the `comfy` user.
-If the file is not executable, the tool will attempt to make it executable, but if the file is owned by another user, the step will fail.
+If the file is not executable, the tool will attempt to make it executable, but if another user owns it, the step will fail.

 ## 5.3.
 Available environment variables